 - Pack a raincoat.
 We’ve said it once and we’ll say it again.
 Expect rain, wind, and more rain in London and Edinburgh.

-- The locals in Ireland are known for being friendly.
+- The Scottish and Irish in particular are known for being friendly.
 Spark up conversation in the pubs and you may even find a new friend.